joel22b/blockregion/README.md

 - Created Rendering Engine with API to register objects to be rendered, and all the rendering logic is abstracted
 - Moved texture tile coordinates to come from new texture system and configured from JSON
 - Removed all rendering logic that was imbended within world, chunk, and block classes
+- Incorporated text rendering into common loading and rendering pipelines

 ## v0.1.0 Shader and Texture Revamp